-Note, if Zotero encounters any fields in the EndNote XML data that it does not support (e.g., custom fields, author address, author affiliation), it will add these data to a note attached to the imported item.
+Note that, if Zotero encounters any fields in the EndNote XML data that it does not support (e.g., custom fields, author address, author affiliation), it will add these data to a note attached to the imported item.
 These notes will be tagged with “_EndnoteXML import”.
 If the import adds many of these notes, Zotero's performance can be negatively impacted.
-You should review each of these notes to determine if the data need to be retained (you can also move these data to the Zotero “Extra” field).
-Any unnecessary notes can be deleted.
-Additionally, you should check these notes to determine if any data could be migrated to proper Zotero fields (this is particularly important if you were using EndNote fields in non-standard ways).
+You should review each of these notes to determine if the data needs to be retained and delete any unnecessary notes.
+Additionally, you should check these notes to determine if any data could be migrated to proper Zotero fields (which is particularly important if you were using EndNote fields in non-standard ways).

 You can quickly display all of the notes generated during import by clicking on the “_EndnoteXML import” tag in the tag selector in the lower-left corner of the Zotero window.
-You can quickly delete all of these notes by selecting the tag in the tag selector, clicking in the items list and typing Cmd+A (Mac) or Ctrl+A (Windows/Linux) to select all matching items, and then right-clicking on a selected item and choosing “Delete Selected Items from Library…”.
+You can quickly delete all of these notes by selecting the tag in the tag selector, clicking in the items list and typing Cmd+A (Mac) or Ctrl+A (Windows/Linux) to select all matching items, and then right-clicking on a selected item and choosing “Move Items to Trash…”.

 Getting Further Help

 If you have any issues related to importing and exporting references, feel free to ask for help on the Zotero Forums.

 RIS format (alternative)